Kepler Wessels: 1985 Australian tour of England

 Unfortunately, Wessels was unable to maintain his form during the 1985 Ashes Tour of England.
 Although he scored three fifties (top score 83), Wessels ended the series with 368 runs at an average of 33.45.
 While this was not a failure, it was certainly below his best.
 Australia lost the series and suffered two very heavy innings defeats as, Allan Border aside, the batting lineup become increasingly fragile.

 It is likely that the impending rebel tour to South Africa affected Wessels' concentration during the 1985 Ashes tour.
 Because of his South African background, Wessels was seen by many players and officials as one of the major contacts for the Rebel Tour amongst the Australian players.
 Wessels has steadfastly denied this accusation.

 1985/86 New Zealand tour of Australia – Retirement

 Wessels' final match for Australia was the first Test against New Zealand in Brisbane, 8–12 November 1985.
 Wessels was alone in resisting the devastating bowling of Richard Hadlee, scoring 70 out of Australia's first innings total of 179.
 He scored only 3 in the second innings, with Australia suffering its heaviest defeat against New Zealand.

 Soon after the match was finished, Wessels announced his retirement, expressing his disillusionment with Australian cricket.
-He did not realize that 6 years later he would be playing Test Cricket again, this time for his home nation.
+He did not realise that 6 years later he would be playing Test Cricket again, this time for his home nation.